 Theodoros told Greek Reporter he remembers waking on Saturday mornings to the sounds of his father playing the piano in the living room.
 The family would “jam” as the three brothers joined Anastasios in impromptu performance.

-The family’s musical vocation transformed initially into “Luthieros.”
-A private company based in a small village outside of Thessaloniki, it creates — because the words “builds, constructs, produces” — are too industrial to capture an act of love that occurs within this family business of ancient Greek musical lyres.
+The family’s musical vocation initially transformed into “Luthieros.”
+A private company based in a small village outside of Thessaloniki, the family prefers to say it ‘creates’ rather than “builds, constructs, [or] produces” since these words are too industrial to capture an act of love that occurs within this family business of ancient Greek musical lyres.

 Even the choice of names for both the business producing instruments and the interactive center demonstrate the family’s passion for Greece’s musical legacy and the importance of culture.